 In the late 1980's, a group of OCS Social Studies teachers led by Louisa Ringo at White Oak High School, came up with the idea for a program which would help get students interested in - and better understand - local government.
 Sponsored by OCS and Onslow County Government, the first Onslow County Close Up Program was held in the spring of 1990.

 The idea behind the program was simple - help high school students gain a better understanding and appreciation for the impact of local government on their lives.
 The program has changed slightly over the years, but continues to provide an opportunity for students from all OCS high schools, the Onslow County Learning Center, and Lejeune High School to interact with local government officials and to receive a "behind the scenes" look at local government.

 Participants for the Close Up Program are selected by a school advisor and spend a full-day learning about various aspects of local government.
-The morning portion of the program has included a Q&A session with the superintendents from OCS and Camp Lejeune Dependent Schools, a panel discussion and mock meeting with Onslow County commissioners, and a presentation from the district attorney.
-The afternoon session has included tours of the Onslow County Detention Center, demonstrations from the Onslow County Sheriff's Department K-9 Unit, static presentations and Q&A with OCSD Drug Enforcement Unit, and behind the scenes tours of the Albert J. Ellis Airport emergency services facility and terminal.
+The morning portion of the program includes a Q&A session with the superintendents of OCS and Camp Lejeune Dependent Schools, a panel discussion and mock meeting with Onslow County commissioners, and a presentation from the district attorney.
+The afternoon sessions have included tours of the Onslow County Detention Center, demonstrations from the Onslow County Sheriff's Department K-9 Unit, static presentations and Q&A with OCSD Drug Enforcement Unit, and behind the scenes tours of the Albert J. Ellis Airport emergency services facility and terminal.